notepad-plus-plus/npp-usermanual/content/docs/auto-completion.md

 "Functions" are pre-defined and loaded along with the lexer that corresponds to the computer language of the file.
 (The lexer defines the syntax coloring; the auto-completion file specifies the names of the functions.)
 Typically these function words include language keywords (which technically are not functions) such as `switch` in C and similar languages or `lambda` in Python, and some set of standard library function names such as `assert` or `fdopen` in C.

 These function lists are stored in auto-completion definition files, each named according to its language.
 (The words in these files do not necessarily include all the keywords listed in the lexer definitions.)
 These files can specify which of the words are keywords and which are functions; functions support an additional completion feature, "parameter hint."
+Both the functions and keywords from this file are considered "Function completion" throughout this documentation.

 ### Parameter hints